1.2 This policy applies in circumstances where we determine the purposes and means of the processing of our website users personal data.

 How we use your personal data

-3.2 We may process data about your use of our website (“usage data“).
-The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use].
-The source of the usage data is our analytics tracking system.
-This usage data may be processed for the purposes of analysing the use of the website and services.
-The legal basis for this processing is our legitimate interests, namely monitoring and improving our website.
+3.1 We may process data about your use of our website using Google Analytics.
+The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+This usage data is processed for the purposes of analysing the use of the website and services for monitoring and improving our website.

-3.3 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
-The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
+3.2 We may process information that you provide to us for the purpose of subscribing to our email notifications and newsletters using Mailchimp.
+The notification data may be processed for the purposes of sending you the relevant notifications and newsletters.
 The legal basis for this processing is because you accepted it when you signed up for our emails.
-If you no longer want to access our emails then you can unsubscribe using the link at the bottom of our email.
+If you no longer want to access our emails then you can unsubscribe using the link at the bottom of our email, or emailing us at firstname.lastname@example.org with your email address and we will unsubscribe you.

-3.4 We may process information contained in or relating to any communication that you send to us (“correspondence data“).
+3.3 We may process information contained in or relating to any communication that you send to us via contact forms and email.
 The correspondence data may include the communication content and metadata associated with the communication.
-Our website will generate the metadata associated with communications made using the website contact forms.
-The correspondence data may be processed for the purposes of communicating with you and record-keeping.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business and communications with users].
+Our website will generate the metadata associated with communications made using the website contact forms and may be processed for the purposes of communicating with you and record-keeping.
+The legal basis for this processing is for the proper administration of our website and business and communications with the website users.

 Providing your personal data to others

-4.1 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+4.1 In addition to the specific purposes for which we may process your personal data set out in Section 3, we may also process any of your personal data where necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 International transfers of your personal data

-5.1 You acknowledge that [personal data that you submit for publication through our website or services] may be available, via the internet, around the world.
+5.1 You acknowledge that personal data that you submit for public visibility through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.
+We will not share your private personal date with anyone without your consent.

 Retaining and deleting personal data